Skip to main content

 XML creates a tree-like structure that is easy to interpret and supports a hierarchy.
 Whenever a page follows XML, it can be called an XML document.

-• XML documents have sections, called elements, defined by a beginning and an ending tag.
+• XML documents have sections called elements, which are defined by a beginning and an ending tag.
 A tag is a markup construct that begins with < and ends with >.
 The characters between the start-tag and end-tag, if there are any, are the element's content.
-Elements can contain markup, including other elements, which are called "child elements".
+Elements can contain markup, including other elements, which are called "child elements."

 • The largest, top-level element is called the root, which contains all other elements.